jacobs11353/Yolo-v1/README.md

 We adopt a variant of YOLO, which:
 1. Use pretrained ResNet50 classifier as detector backbone.
 The pretrained model is offered in `torchvision.models`.
-2. Instead of using a 7*7 detection grid, we use 14*14 to get a more finegrained detection.